MusicalAPP/emi-echonest/readme.md

 # OpenEMI Echo Nest Demo

-This is sample app using a php Echo Nest API client to create a 3D Carousel.
+This is a sample app using a php Echo Nest API client to create a 3D Carousel.
 It works with the Gorillaz sandbox, but with some tweaks it should work with others.
+Google Chrome only!

 ## You'll need..